huynhdattien/huynhdattien.github.io/_pages/publications.md

 ======
 * The Impact of Remittances on Poverty Reduction: the Case of Vietnam

-* A Meta-analysis on Tax Elasticity of Border Sales - with Prof. Mehmet Tosun and Prof. Anna Sokolova

-* An Overlapping Generation Model - with Prof. Mark Pingle
+* How Varying the Work-life Cycle Affects the Overlapping Generation Model with Production - with Mark Pingle